eeshvardasikcm/eeshvardasikcm/README.md

 project community members like myself well enough as they promised they would.

-I think it would be unsafe for me to continue having anything to do with carbon project.
-I don't want them to take any adverse action against me.

-I'm extending my safety net beyond only carbon project and I'm creating a plan to have zero contact with any Google employee and zero contact with any Google open source project for at least one year.

-this is my plan that I came up with for my own safety, because I believe
-Google and I believe in their employee policies that protect employees against abuse and discrimination.
+I believe in Google and I believe in their employee policies that protect employees against abuse and discrimination.

+I don't want to go anywhere down that road with them right now. until I feel that
+I am in a more secure situation.

 I think maybe that the carbon project personnel are not respecting non Google employees. people that are helping them that are not Google employees appear to be the target of a lack of consideration.

-I still hope that one day I can be a Google employee and I'm taking a safe route to have nothing to do with Google projects for at least one year by my own decision.

 I will be using Google services and software that has already been finished